Kukicosmos/moonbit_tutorial/articles/Binary Heap and Pairing Heap with MoonBit.md

 }
 ```

 With these two basic operations, it becomes quite straightforward to implement generic array sorting and selecting the largest k elements.
-However, some boundary condition handling, such as resizing when capacity is exhausted, is not explicitly written in the `insert` and `delete`和`delete` functions.
+However, some boundary condition handling, such as resizing when capacity is exhausted, is not explicitly written in the `insert` and `delete` functions.
 The complete code is shared here: [try.moonbitlang.com/#421122d5](https://try.moonbitlang.com/#421122d5).

 In situations with small data sets and frequent element insertions and deletions, binary heaps perform quite well, as mentioned by Poul-Henning Kamp in his article "You’re Doing It Wrong: Think you’ve mastered the art of server performance?
 Think again."